anthonysea/nba_player_compare/README.md

 ## Running (Development)

-Start the Flask server (front the backend directory)
+Start the Flask server (from the backend directory)
 ```
 python server.py
 ```